RoastedCarrots/UmaMusuTrainingHelper/README.md

 ## REAAAAAAAAAAALLY IMPORTANT NOTE:
 This sucks, just plainly suck, in lategame.
 I made this with the thoughts of early-game training in mind, aka getting friendship up.
-Totally forgot to think about lategame
+Totally forgot to think about lategame.
-Honestly this is just a random coding adventure to kill time
+Honestly this is just a random coding adventure to kill time.

  ## 🎮 Controls